 Notes: People 1st is the Sector Skills Council for the hospitality, passenger transport, travel and tourism industries.
-UKSP is their careers and training information website.
-It has an online 'personality' test designed to help you identify suitable careers within the above industries.
+UKSP is now part of the Hospitality Guild, which provides information on careers in the hospitality and tourism industry.
+The website has an online 'personality' test designed to help you identify suitable careers within the above industries.

 Aviation job search website